luisda190519/GroceryStore/README.md

   npm install
 ```

-This will install all the dependencies and libraries used in the Frontend, then go to the Backend folder and type the same
+This will install all the dependencies and libraries used in the Frontend, then go to the Backend folder and type the same.